Vishodi/Last-Name-Classification/README.md

 Name: uhyhu  => Prediction: LABEL_0, Score: 0.9944
 Name: trump  => Prediction: LABEL_1, Score: 0.9998
 ```
-### Training

-- **Reinforcement Learning Model:**
-  Use the provided training notebook/code block to set up the custom Gym environment and train a PPO agent for name validation.

-- **Transformer-based Model:**
-  Fine-tune a transformer model (e.g., DistilBERT) on a balanced dataset of real and fake names.
-The final model is saved in `.safetensors` format for robust, secure, and efficient storage.

-### Testing

-- **Confusion Matrix:**
-  Run the testing code block to evaluate the transformer-based model.
-The block collects predictions on a test set, computes a confusion matrix, and visualizes the results using Seaborn.

-- **Flask API:**
-  Deploy a Flask API to accept a first name as input and return a prediction (real or fake) in real time.

 ## Support Me

 If you find this project helpful and would like to support my work, please consider donating using crypto.